dlwas/ServeLite/README.md

     Work in progress
 ```

-ServeLite is a versatile application that serves as a Python database with Flask.
-It offers a CLI with customizable arguments, utilizes SQLite3 as its database engine, and supports a file-based database structure.
+ServeLite is an application that functions as a Python database with Flask.
+It provides an API and CLI with customizable arguments, employs SQLite3 as its database engine, and incorporates a file-based database structure.

 ## Installation